 Blue Moon: what kind of phenomenon is this?

 According to NASA, “most Blue Moons look pale gray and white, indistinguishable from any other moon you’ve ever seen”.
-In 1883, after the volcano Krakatoa erupted, the moon turned green and blue all over the world due to the dust and NASA thinks that this is probably the origin of the term Blue Moon.
+In 1883, after the volcano Krakatoa erupted, the moon turned green and blue all over the world due to the dust and NASA thinks that this is probably the origin of this term.

 In fact, other events can make the moon turn blue, like dust storms and forest fires.
 With the exception of this kind of events, Blue Moons remain the same color as any other Full Moon.